 Selecting a Structured Cabling Vendor — A Balanced Scorecard for the Best Value

 When selecting a cabling vendor, one of the most difficult tasks is sorting through the vendor-provided data and getting to the information most critical to you and your network.
 In that stack of marketing materials, you should immediately look not only for test reports, but also details of the vendor's contractor training program, available support services and warranty claims.
 If you can easily get that information from a vendor, you're off to a good start.
 But now the homework begins is the documentation worth the paper (or web page) it is printed on?
-Here are a few things you should look for while comparing manufacturers and before doing an RFP and making a choice.
+Here are a few things you should look for.

 When the vendor selection process starts, many companies look first and solely to independent test reports.
 Test results can be promoted as either worst case or typical.
 It is important to know which type of results are represented by the report, as worst case and typical should never be compared as equivalent values.
 If all vendors under consideration are reporting worst-case results, it is then important to look at the test parameters to determine which will provide a better system.
 The same holds true for typical results.
 Although typical reports will provide more variable performance data, it is more important to compare solutions on an even playing field.
 That said, if a company has not provided the report (either best case or typical) you need for a fair comparison, ask for it.
 Most vendors should be able to provide both typical and worst case data.